-Extremely, large scale (millions of nodes) systems are called Peer-to-peer (P2P).
+Extremely, a large scale (millions of nodes) systems are called Peer-to-peer (P2P).
 Continuously, nodes in the network can join and leave from the network.
-In such environment an experimenting with a protocol is no easy task at all.
-The cope with these properties and to reach extreme scalability and to support dynamism are developed by the Peersim.
+In such an environment experimenting with a protocol is no easy task at all.
+The cope with these properties and to reach extreme scalability and to support dynamism are developed by the peer to peer.

-In addition, the simulator structure easy to quickly prototype a protocol and is based on component and makes it.
-In fact of Java objects the different pluggable building blocks are combined with the protocol.
-The two different simulation models are supported by the Peersim 1.0 version: the cycle-based model and a more traditional event-based model.
-This document is about the former and this model is a defined as a simplified one.
-At the cost of some loss of realism the extreme scalability and performance are achieved by this model.
-Several simple protocols can to create this loss without problems, according to our own experience; yet, care should be taken when this model is selected to experiment with a protocol.
+In addition, the simulator structures easy to quickly prototype a protocol and are based on component and make it.
+In fact of Java objects, the different pluggable building blocks are combined with the protocol.
+The two different simulation models are supported by the peer to peer 1.0 version: the cycle-based model and a more traditional event-based model.
+This document is about the former, and this model is defined as a simplified one.
+At the cost of some loss of realism, the extreme scalability and performance are achieved by this model.
+Several simple protocols can create this loss without problems, according to our own experience; yet, care should be taken when this model is selected to experiment with a protocol.

 The modular programming based on objects (building blocks) is encouraged by Peersim.
-The same interface (i.e., the same functionality) implementing another component is easily replaced by each block.
-The general idea of the simulation model is:
+Each block easily replaces the same interface (i.e., the same functionality) implementing another component.

-- Choose one or more Control objects to monitor the properties you are interested in modify some parameters during the simulation (e.g., the size of the network, the internal state of the protocols, etc)
+Choose one or more Control objects to monitor the properties you are interested in modifying some parameters during the simulation (e.g., the size of the network, the internal state of the protocols, etc.)